geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 After clicking :guilabel:`Submit` on this page, any changes will be immediately reflected in the WMS 1.3.0 capabilities document.

 .. note:: Currently GeoServer does not offer the ability to configure alternate languages, as there is no way for an administrator to configure multiple responses.
-There is an `open issue <http://jira.codehaus.org/browse/GEOS-4502>`_ on the GeoServer issue tracker that we are hoping to secure funding for.
+There is an :geos:`open issue <4502>` on the GeoServer issue tracker that we are hoping to secure funding for.
 If you are interested in implementing or funding this improvement, please raise the issue on the :ref:`GeoServer mailing list <getting_involved>`.

 Extended WFS Capabilities
 -------------------------